-- DESIGN: The fled erch bridge would have two side-by-eide arches titled toward each other with - SIZE: The higher arch and slender cables would create more space and light than the other - SAFETY: The throw barrier could be attached on either side of the cables to prevent things from falling onto the Interstate below
+- DESIGN: The tied arch bridge would have two side-by-side arches titled toward each other with attached supporting cables. - SIZE: The higher arch and slender cables would create more space and light than the other bridge options. - SAFETY: The throw barrier could be attached on either side of the cables to prevent things from falling onto the interstate below.